sjlee3767/Reduction-of-Coupling-Matrix-Synthesis-Problem/README.md

 # How to use
+0. Open Matlab, and add the project folder and all the subfolders to the Matlab path.
 1. Prepare a folded-topology matrix of the desired frequency response, and place it under the folder "source code" as a txt file named "M.txt".
 2. Go to ../source code/synthesis/ and open the code "synthesis_through_reduction_C.m" (which implements the synthesis using formulation C in the mentioned article).
 3. The settings of the provided code are adjusted for 8th-order case.
 Change the settings for the desired order. (setting examples for 8th, 14th, and 22nd cases are provided)